7RU7H/Archive/Persistence/Active-Directory-Persistence/AD-Persistence-Certificates.md

 # Active Directory Persistence With Certificates

-We the use of [[AD-Certificate-Exploitation]], leveraging certifications to become Domain Admins can be viable method of persistemces as all that is requiered is a valid certificate used for client authentication.
+We the use of [[AD-Certificate-Exploitation]], leveraging certifications to become Domain Admins can be viable method of persistence as all that is required is a valid certificate used for client authentication.
 The certificate can be used to request a TGT.
 The certificate has to be revoked or expire for a failure state to occur, therefore potential persistent access by default for around 5 years.

 ## Certificate Authority CA